lilyinblue/guildchat/README.md

 Note: Given that the chatdata.json is continually written to, it is bound to become cluttered during testing.
 A "clean" copy of the original .json is also included in a backup file in the same folder than can be used to manually restore the chatdata to its original state.

 ## What are the Potential Issues/Weaknesses?
+The single greatest weakness within GuildChat is the method of data storage.
+Storing all of the data for a chat application in a single .json file has no scalability.
+It is sufficient for the purposes of this two-user demo, however a real-world scenario would be better suited with a database-driven solution.
+As-is, with every update, the app must process the *entire* chat history rather than only new messages, which will grow increasingly inefficient as the chat history grows longer.
+Likewise, if an additional user were to enter the picture, the app would potentially have to process chat data for messages a user is not necessarily a participant in.
+(This would present a security risk in additional to the inefficiency.)
+Without a shift to a true database solution, this could be improved upon by breaking the data up into multiple json files - perhaps one per user.
+This would be an improvement over the current est-up, but still not suitable for a real-world scale.

+A second weakness in the design of GuildChat involves the handling of timestamps.
+The current implementation creates two different issues.
+The first of these again relates to scale.
+The history component maps each message using the timestamp as the unique key.
+In a real-world scenario with thousands, or even millions, of users, the likelyhood of two messages being sent in the exact same milisecond increases dramatically.
+Thus, there is a significant chance that duplicate timestamps might occur.
+The second issue is that once a new date object is created, it is not processed in any way, save for converting it into a string.
+This means users will see timezome of the sender and the timestamps will not be localized to the user.
+This could be solved by converting the date objects to epoch time and storing them in the json in that form.

+Note: Details on some of the technical shortcuts taken during the development of GuildChat are also available as comments within the individual component files.

 ## Ideas for Future Improvements/Additional Features
+The following features were all considered during the design and build of GuildChat, but not pursued due to time-constraints:

+* User Profiles
+  * Adding the ability to "log out" and switch to the other user profile, rather than forcing the user to refresh to do so.
+  * Loading the actual user profiles from the json data to populate the login dropdown rather than hardcoding them.
+  * Adding a third user profile so that the user must select who they wish to speak to rather than automatically selecting them.
+(Thus, leveraging to "to" item in every message object that is presently unused.)
+  * Adding avatars to the user profile.
+* Message History/Chat Window
+  * Processing the time stamps so that they are shown in the users' local timezone rather than the timezone of the sender.
+  * Separating existing messages from new messages and adding a visual signifier of this, or visually separating messages by date.
+ * ADA/WCAG compliance.